kumammanish/kumam.github.io/SETUP_GUIDE.md

 ## 📋 What You Have

 You now have all these files ready:
-1. ✅ `index.html` - Your complete portfolio website
+1.`index.html` - Your complete portfolio website
-2. ✅ `README.md` - Documentation
+2.`README.md` - Documentation
-3. ✅ `.gitignore` - Git configuration
+3.`.gitignore` - Git configuration
-4. ✅ This setup guide
+4.This setup guide

-## 🎯 What You Need
+##  What You Need

 - [ ] GitHub account ([create one](https://github.com/join))
 - [ ] Your profile photo (300x300px minimum, square format)
 - [ ] 30 minutes of time

-## 🚀 Step-by-Step Setup
+##  Step-by-Step Setup

 ### Step 1: Prepare Your Files (10 minutes)